adebayo10k/file-management-shell-scripts/README.md

 These programs will be part of my utilities library.
 Providing some specific **file management services**

-# file_matcher_mover.sh
+# file_matcher_mover

-To move my acquired media files from wherever they are in a source dir, directly into a destination dir
+To move matching files from whatever depth they are in a source directory, directly into depth level 1 of the destination directory.
+Criteria to match, source and destination directories are read from a configuration file.

-# file_matcher_renamer.sh
+# file_matcher_renamer

 use to find files that match user specified criteria, then to rename those files in a way specified by user

-# filename_space_remover.sh
+# filename_space_remover

 Linux doesn't like spaces in filenames.
-Neither do I really.
+Neither do I.

-Renames files in a directory, with space characters replaced by underscores.
+Renames matching files in a specified directory, with space characters replaced by underscores.
+Able to exclude directories from search using configuration file.

 ---